Questions about Nikon film scanners

 The reason for the problem is the Windows USB driver.
 If one has Windows XP as operating system, the solution is provided by the update KB 822603 that is not executed automatically when the PC automatically runs the regular updates.
 This update must be installed manually.
 After that, the problem should be solved.

-Problem: the cs-frames get stucked in the Nikon slide-feeder
+Problem: CS-frames get stucked in the Nikon slide-feeder

 What is the cause that many times, the CD frames get stucked in the feeder SF-210?
 The reason are the sharp borders in the input mechanism of the feeder.
 You can help yourself in this problem by smoothening the borders.
 In the picture you can see where the borders at the slide feeder must be smoothened (please click on the picture in order to enlarge it).